tuoomz/btc-transaction-processor/README.md

 Build a dockerized Node.js application to process the two transaction sets.

-If you're not comfortable with Node.js, feel free to use the language of your choice.

-The command `docker-compose up` **MUST**:

 1. Read all transactions from `transactions-1.json` and `transactions-2.json` and store all deposits in a database of your choice.
 2. Read deposits from the database that are good to credit to users and print the following 8 lines on stdout: